akka/akka/akka-docs/src/main/paradox/typed/replicated-eventsourcing.md

 DC-1: read e2, write e3
 ```

 In the above example the causality is `e1 -> e2 -> e3`.
-Also in a third data center DC-3 these events will be read in the same order e1, e2, e3.
+Also in a third replica DC-3 these events will be read in the same order e1, e2, e3.

 Another example with concurrent events: